 In terms of a personal hygiene definition, it refers to upholding the cleanliness of the body and clothing in order to maintain health and well-being.
 Put simply, we should care for our bodies by ensuring that we bathe daily, brush our teeth daily and practice good hand hygiene, leaving us body hygienic.

 By having good personal hygiene, you can help to prevent yourself and those around you from becoming ill as easily, as we reduce the spread of dirt and germs.
 It also means that we will probably feel better about ourselves, as we feel more positive and confident about the way we look, resulting in better mental health.

 Personal hygiene falls into many important areas of our lives, so let us first consider personal hygiene in the kitchen.
 It is so important to maintain high standards of personal hygiene in areas where food preparation takes place, in order to reduce the risk of cross contamination and spreading bacteria, which may lead to food poisoning (in this case you should seek medical advice.)
 When handling food, it is vital that hair is tied back, that no watches or jewellery are worn, that no touching of the hair or face takes place and that there is no smoking, spitting, sneezing, eating or chewing gum.
-Washing your hands thoroughly is another essential element, using soap and water, followed by an alcohol based hand gel.
+Washing your hands thoroughly is another essential.

 8. Turn tap off with same towel and then throw away